-- The purpose of the Site Earthworks code will be achieved through the following overall outcomes: - Safe, convenient, functionally efficient and attractive communities and environments are created, that are consistent with the character and amenity of the relevant zone. - The development manages stormwater to: - i. ensure the discharge of stormwater does not adversely affect the quality, environmental values or ecosystem functions of downstream receiving waters; - ii. prevent stormwater contamination and the release of pollutants; - iii. maintain or improve the structure and condition of drainage lines and riparian areas; - iv. avoid off-site adverse impacts from stormwater. - Earthworks are managed to be safe and have minimal impacts on adjoining or adjacent premises, the streetscape or the environment. - The construction of dams, filling and excavation minimise adverse impacts on the amenity, stability, drainage, d.
-Council or public sector entity maintained infrastructure on or adjacent to the land and environmental quality of the lot and surrounding area. - Filling and excavation avoids areas subject to constraint, or environmental value.
-Where filling and excavation cannot avoid these identified areas, it responds by: - adopting a 'least risk, least impact' approach when designing, siting and locating development in any area subject to a constraint or environmental value to minimise the potential risk to people, property and the environment; - ensuring no further instability, erosion or degradation of the land, water or soil resource; - when located within a Water supply buffer area, complying with the Water Quality Vision and Objectives contained in the Segwater Development Guidelines: Development Guidelines for Water Quality Management in Drinking Water Catchments 2017. - protecting native species and protecting and enhancing species habitat; iv.
+- The purpose of the Site Earthworks code will be achieved through the following overall outcomes: - Safe, convenient, functionally efficient and attractive communities and environments are created, that are consistent with the character and amenity of the relevant zone. - Infrastructure and services are provided in an efficient manner. - C. The development manages stormwater to: - ensure the discharge of stormwater does not adversely affect the quality, environmental values or ecosystem functions of downstream receiving waters; - ii. prevent stormwater contamination and the release of pollutants; - iii. maintain or improve the structure and condition of drainage lines and riparian areas; - avoid off-site adverse impacts from stormwater. iv. - d.
+The development does not result in unacceptable impacts on the safety of the external road network. - Site works including earthworks are managed to be safe and have minimal impacts on adjoining or adjacent premises, the streetscape or the environment. - f.
+The construction of dams, filling and excavation minimise adverse impacts on the amenity, stability, drainage and environmental quality of the lot and surrounding area. - Development avoids areas subject to constraint, limitation, or environmental value.
+Where development cannot avoid these identified areas, it responds by: - i. adopting a 'least risk, least impact' approach when designing, siting and locating development in any area subject to a constraint, limitation or environmental value to minimise the potential risk to people, property and the environment; - ensuring no further instability, erosion or degradation of the land, water or soil resource;